Enalean/tuleap-documentation-en/languages/en/installation-guide/ansible-installation.rst

 If you are not an ansible user and care about deployment tools or manage a large scale infrastructure, you probably want to manage your Tuleap server without trouble and ansible could be a solution.

-If you plan to have more than one tuleap server (for testing and production environment), you probably want a unified way to deploy your Tuleap version, ansible can help you with this.
+If you plan to have more than one Tuleap server (for testing and production environment), you probably want a unified way to deploy your Tuleap version, ansible can help you with this.

 Requirements
 ------------

 First you will need all the stuff required for a full installation (see previous chapter).

 Then you will need on your own computer or on a server an ansible client.
-See installation documentation here: http://www.ansible.com/get-started
+See installation documentation here: https://www.ansible.com/get-started

 Ansible Role
 ------------

 Install the Tuleap role for ansible with ansible galaxy:

 ::

     $ ansible-galaxy install Enalean.Tuleap

-You can find the description of the role here: https://galaxy.ansible.com/detail#/role/2002
+You can find the description of the role here: https://galaxy.ansible.com/Enalean/Tuleap/#readme

 Installation